 “The attention, the dedication and the love the staff show to the parents and the patients is incredible,” said Angel.
 “We love the way doctors sit with us to explain every step of the process and how quick they are to respond to our needs.
 We love the happiness and how comfortable the staff make the families and patients feel.
 We love that St. Jude keeps looking for the cure for cancer.”

 Mayela has finished treatment and now visits St. Jude every six weeks.
 She’s in second grade and loves to play with dolls and do crafts.
-“She’s an extrovert, always talking,” Karen said.
+“She’s an extrovert, always talking,” said Karen, Mayela's mom.
 “She loves to make videos and have fun.”